Product

 If you followed along, then your message should have arrived to the specified mailbox, and I’m silent clapping for you.
 Bravo!

 We saw the sample script to get started using Mailgun with the PEAR package manager, and we created PHP scripts to send an email with SMTP and the HTTP API.
+Incorporating proper testing ensures that your email delivery functions as expected.
 But there are other options you could use if PEAR isn’t your go-to choice.
-You could actually replicate the same outcome using Composer, and Mailgun has gone into detail about this previously on the blog.
+Alternatives like SendGrid allow you to replicate the same outcome using Composer, and Mailgun has gone into detail about this previously on the blog.
+Or for more in-depth instructions, check out our tutorial on implementing the Mailgun API with PHP.

 And of course, if you wish to improve your skills with PHP, these are a few of my favorite resources that I would recommend for sending email with PHP and dealing with email HTML in general.